The 6 best mattress toppers I've tested – offering comfort, cushioning, and value for money

 If you're a side sleeper with wider shoulders then that can mean you need deeper cushioning than our two top recommendations – the Simba Hybrid Topper and Panda Mattress Topper – deliver, which is exactly where the Emma Premium Mattress Topper comes up trumps.
 In fact, with a depth of 9cm, this is one of the deepest mattress toppers we've tested.

-This topper is constructed from two layers of foam, the first of which is infused with graphite to help with temperature regulation.
-Its structure and depth could mean it's too soft and squashy for some – especially front or back sleepers – but, its comfort levels impressed our side sleeping tester who prefers a softer sleep surface.
+Made of pure foam, this topper could be too soft and squashy for some – especially front or back sleepers – but, its comfort levels impressed our side sleeping tester, Rachael, who prefers a softer sleep surface.

-Despite initial worries that she might overheat on the synthetic foam, our tester, Rachael, was also impressed by the topper's temperature regulation, saying 'the graphite-infused foam seemed to do the trick and I found I stayed a comfortable temperature all night long'.
+Despite initially worrying she might overheat on the synthetic foam, Rachael was also impressed by the topper's temperature regulation, saying 'the graphite-infused foam seemed to do the trick and I found I stayed a comfortable temperature all night long'.
 As of writing, a long 100-night sleep trial is another bonus.

-The downsides are its price – this is the most expensive topper in our round-up – along with the fact that Rachael noted a strong off-gassing smell when she first unboxed this topper to put it onto her bed, and the fact that its squashiness leads to a lack of edge support which could make getting out of bed harder for some.
+The downside is its price – this is one of the most expensive toppers in our round-up.
+Along with the fact that Rachael noted a strong off-gassing smell when she first unboxed this topper.
+She also noted a lack of edge support which meant she felt a little less stable when lying on the edge of the bed.

 Our Emma Premium Mattress Topper review has more detail.